dheerajsh/ts-react-google-login-component/README.md

 # ts-react-google-login-component
-> Typescript based React Google Component to log users in through google
+> Typescript based React Google Component to login users through google

 ts-react-google-login-component is a module that easily lets you drop it into your existing project and get the benefits of Google Login.
 It's a plug and